deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 [_Designing for Open Source Software_](https://blog.nilenso.com/blog/2018/04/09/designing-for-open-source-software/)
 While this article finishes with a focus on our specific design choices about the product we were building at the time, the crux of the article is as valid today as it was half a decade ago: good design is essential.
+A coherent, centralized, full-time team helps a great deal when building good design.

 In 2006, Firefox's heyday, "good design" was a lot easier to point to.
 No ugly ads.
 Clean interfaces.
 Snappy response times.
 A brand so loved by fans they